MixLLM: LLM Quantization with Global Mixed-precision between Output-features and Highly-efficient System Design: Evaluation

-We make use of AutoGPTQ lib~\cite{autogptq} (v0.7.1) to evaluate GPTQ, AutoAWQ lib~\cite{autoawq} (v0.2.7) to evaluate AWQ, lmquant lib~\cite{lmquant} (commit 9d62c5c) to evaluate SmoothQuant and QoQ, and the official repo to evaluat QuaRot.
-We enable the reorder trick for GPTQ evaluation, and use asymmetric and group size 128 for both GPTQ and AWQ.
-We follow the official configurations in lmquant to use 0.85/0.15 as the alpha/beta parameter for SmoothQuant, and 0.3/0.7 for QoQ.
-We use symmetric and per-channel/token quantization in QuaRot, following the configuration in its paper.
-We disable the KV quantization of QoQ and QuaRot in our experiments to make the comparison fair.

-\textbf{Models and Datasets.} We evaluate \SYS{} and the baselines on a variety of widely used LLMs of different sizes, ranging from 0.5B to 72B.
-The models include Llama 3.1 8B and 70B~\cite{llama3}, Llama 3.2 1B, Qwen2.5 0.5B, 1.5B, 7B and 32B~\cite{qwen2.5}, and Mistral 7B v0.3~\cite{mistral7b}.

-We use wikitext2 dataset~\cite{wikitext2} as the calibration set for GPTQ and \SYS{}.
-We use the default pile dataset~\cite{pileval} as the calibration dataset for AWQ, SmoothQuant and QoQ, to enable their better performance.
-GPTQ, AWQ and \SYS{} uses 128 samples with sequence length of 2048 for calibration.
-SmoothQuant and QoQ uses 64 samples with sequence length of 1024 for calibration (larger dataset results in OOM in our experiment).
+\textbf{Models and Datasets.} We evaluate \SYS{} and the baselines on Llama 3.1 8B and 70B~\cite{llama3}, Llama 3.2 1B, Qwen2.5 0.5B, 1.5B, 7B and 32B~\cite{qwen2.5}, and Mistral 7B v0.3~\cite{mistral7b}.
+We use wikitext2~\cite{wikitext2} as the calibration set for \SYS{}, and the default pile dataset~\cite{pileval} for SmoothQuant and QServe. \SYS{} uses 128 samples with sequence length of 2048.
+SmoothQuant and QServe uses 64 samples with sequence length of 1024 to prevent OOM.